gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 from those just mentioned, that the English nation and king did not enter upon this island so unjustly, from lack of title, as some unlearned persons dream.

-## Chapter XXXIII: Of the delay and impediments to the full and complete conquest of Ireland.
+## Chapter XXXIII: Of the delay and impediments to the full and complete conquest of Ireland

 Fortunate would this island have been, and it would long since have been firmly and completely subjugated from one end to the other, and brought without difficulty under order and good government,